naresshrandy/project3/README.md

 - [x] Improve and customize the user interface through styling and coloring
 - [x] Implement orientation responsivity
   - App should neatly arrange data in both landscape and portrait mode
-- [ ] Implement Glide to display placeholder graphics during loading
-  - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
-Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough